IntelligenceModding/CouponCodes/README.md

   &bull; The NeoForged team for NeoForge and its documentation<br>
   &bull; The Minecraft modding community for examples, tools, and support<br>
   &bull; The Intelligence Modding community for feedback, testing, and ideas<br>
-  &bull; Everyone who reports issues, suggests improvements, or includes the mod in their worlds or modpacks<br>
+  &bull; Everyone who reports issues, suggests improvements, or includes Coupon Codes in their worlds, servers, or modpacks<br>
-  &bull; The JEI, REI, and Curios projects for optional compatibility APIs
+  &bull; The JEI, REI, and Curios projects for their optional compatibility APIs
 </p>

 <p align="center">